-Visible soon after midnight in May, 1962, Saturn rises a little earlier each night until by July it may be seen in the east, in the constellation of Capricornus, soon after Annset.
-It remains an "evening star" all autumn, setting about three hours after the Sun by the year-end.
-Early in 1963, Saturn moves in rapidly toward the Sun which it passes on February 3 and then becomes a morning-sky object until August when it again rises by midnight and

-Send application, with fee, to:

-F. L. Troyer, Secretary, Toronto Centre R.A.S.C.
-53 Woodlawn Avenue East, Toronto 7, Ont. thus returns to the evening sky.
-(On the night of September 10, 1962, the moon will pass between the Earth and Saturn, occulting that planet for an hour.)

-Comets and Shooting Stars

-COMETS are visible briefly, sometimes for a few weeks, often for months, as they swim by in space, the bright nucleus usually surrounded by nebulous material often extended as a "tail" in the direction away from the Sun.
-Some are periodic, returning at regular intervals and known to be permanent members of the Solar system; others make only a single appearance and pass off again to distant space.
+Seen in the morning sky during the early part of 1963, Saturn reaches opposition to the Sun in mid-August, rising at sunset and being visible all night.
+In the constellation of Capricornus all year, it will be found in the southwest after sunset toward the end of the year, gradually closing in toward the Sun with which it is in conjunction on February 15, 1964, and again becoming a "morning star." -7- Comets and Shooting Stars COMETS are visible briefly, sometimes for a few weeks, often for months, as they swim by in space, the bright nucleus usually surrounded by nebulous material often extended as a "tail" in the direct away from the Sun.
+Some are periodic, returning regular intervals and known to be permanent members of the Solar system; others make only a single appearance and pass off again to distant space.
 Few comets attain enough brightness to be seen with the naked eye.
 METEORS are much more common.
 A few may be seen almost any clear night, but at certain times of the year they come in "showers."
-Ordinarily, shooting stars are very tiny bits of matter, like grains of sand, which are rendered visible briefly as they are drawn toward Earth by its gravitational pull and burned up by the heat generated as they swiftly pass through our upper atmosphere.
+Ordinarily, shoot stars are very tiny bits of matter, like grains of sa which are rendered visible briefly as they are drawn toward Earth by its gravitational pull and burned up by the heat generated as they swiftly pass through our upper atmosphere.
 Usually they are completely melted and transformed into a briefly lingering streak of vapor.
 Very rarely a larger meteoric body enters Earth's atmosphere and partially survives the fiery ordeal, and a portion of the solid mass falls to Earth.
-Two notable meteor showers are the Perseids (about Aug.
+Two notable meteor showers are the Perseide (about Aug.
 12 each year) and the Leonids (about Nov.
 16).

-Beyond the Sun's Ken

-UNDER exceptionally good conditions, the naked eye may see as many as 2,000 stars at one time, but the larger telescopes reveal there are billions of these distant suns in our galaxy.
-Many stars are twins known to astronomers as "binaries."
+Beyond the Sun's Ken UNDER exceptionally good conditions, the naked eye may see as many as 2,000 stars at one time, but the larger telescopes reveal there are billions of these distant suns in our galaxy.
+Many stars are twins - known to astronomers as "binaries."
 Other stars appear as doubles merely because one lies behind the other in the line of sight, although they are separated by vast distances.
 Albireo or Beta Cygni, the star at the foot of the Northern Cross (not far from the bright star Vega), is an especially interesting binary, one of the twins being whitish-blue, a very hot star, and the other a beautiful golden or orange color, a star of lower temperature.

-Star clusters, such as the highly condensed conglomeration of suns to be seen in the constellation Hercules, or the widely separated group, the Pleiades, are examples of interest.

-Other telescopic objects of beauty are the nebulae-of which one type is the huge chaotic mass of glowing gas to be seen in Orion's belt and the other the galactic nebulae or "island universes" such as that in Andromeda.
-The latter, although nearly two million light-years distant, is sometimes visible to the unaided eye as a fuzzy patch, the farthest thing the naked eye can see-more than 10 million million miles off in space.
+Star clusters, such as the highly condensed conglomeration of suns to be seen in the constellation Hercules, or the widely separated group, the Pleiades, are examples of inter Other telescopic objects of beauty are the nebulae-of which one is the huge chaotic mass of glowing gas to be seen in Orion's belt and the other the galactic nebulae or "island universes" such as that in Andromeda.
+The latter, although nearly two million light-years distant, is sometimes visible to the unaided eye as a fuzzy patch, the farthest thing the naked eye can see-more than 10 million million million for space.